kangawoo44/CS-Learning/Javascript/Problem Solving Patterns/Problem Solving Patterns.md

 - Many more!

 ## Frequency Counters
+- Any time you have multiple pieces of data to compare, in particular if you need to see if they contain the same individual pieces in the same frequency.
 - This pattern uses objects or sets to collect values/frequencies of values
 - Typically O(n)
 - This can often avoid the need for nested loops or O(n^2) operations with arrays/strings

+## Multiple Pointers
+-